Qatar Says Gaza Truce Mediation Efforts 'Ongoing'

-Doha, Qatar: Qatar's foreign Ministry said Tuesday efforts to forge a Gaza truce were "ongoing", after several rounds of talks aimed at ending the now 11-month war ended without a breakthrough.
+Qatar's foreign Ministry said on Tuesday efforts to forge a Gaza truce were "ongoing", after several rounds of talks aimed at ending the now 11-month war ended without a breakthrough.

-"The efforts are still ongoing and channels of communication remain open... the goals and visits and meetings are ongoing," Official Spokesperson for the Ministry of Foreign Affairs Dr. Majed bin Mohammed Al Ansari told reporters.
+"The efforts are still ongoing and channels of communication remain open... the goals and visits and meetings are ongoing," ministry spokesman Majed Al Ansari told reporters.

 Months of behind-the-scenes negotiations mediated by Qatar, Egypt and the United States have failed to halt the fighting between Hamas and Israel, apart from a one-week truce beginning in late November.